- What is a PEG?

 - How is a PEG tube removed?

 PEG tube removal should only be done by a trained healthcare provider.
-If the brand of tube has a soft internal mushroom bolster, it can be removed by pulling.
+If the brand of tube has a soft internal mushroom bumper, it can be removed by pulling.
 This may cause some transient stinging and burning at the incision site.
-If it has a balloon internal bolster, the balloon is deflated and the tube is removed.
+If it has a balloon internal bumper, the balloon is deflated and the tube is removed.
 There are also unique commercial PEG brands that require other methods of removal.

 Author(s) and Publication Date(s)

 Bruce T. Kalmin, MD, Atlanta Gastroenterology Associates, Atlanta, GA – Updated December 2012.